Excyto/PixLeZ/Readme.md

 The PixLeZ-Simulator is developed for simulating, debuging and testing your program without using the hardware.
 It is using the same [API](https://github.com/adafruit/Adafruit_Python_WS2801/blob/master/Adafruit_WS2801/WS2801.py) for manipulating the pixels, so it is possible to copy and paste the code between the simulator and the hardware without changing too much.

-For more Informations please check the Simulator `Readme.md` in `./PixLeZ_Simulator/Readme.md`.
+For more Information please check the Simulator `Readme.md` in `./PixLeZ_Simulator/Readme.md`.

 ## About